About the Book

 also internationally acclaimed, and has been published and exhibited by Carnegie Mellon University.

-Dr. Adam Jan Dutkiewicz was born in Adelaide in 1956.
-In 1997 he was awarded a scholarship by the University of South Australia to undertake a doctoral degree at the South Australian School of Art.
-From June 1992 until November 2005 he worked as art critic for The Advertiser newspaper and has also worked as a freelance critic and writer for Business Review Weekly and Art Monthly Australia online and The Independent Weekly.
-He is the contributing author for the monograph Franz Kempf: Thinking on paper (2002) ; co-author of Alexander Sadlo: Experimental Journey - An Artist in Three Countries (2007) and Malcolm Carbins: Silent Depths (2010), and Abstract Photography: Re-evaluating Visual Poetics (2016); and author of Mervyn Smith: Watercolours (2004); A Matter of Mind: an Introduction to the Art of Wladyslaw Dutkiewicz (1918-1999) (2006); Brian Claridge: Architect of Light and Space (2010); Ludwik Dutkiewicz: Adventures in Art (2009), and Lidia Groblicka: Suburban Iconographer (2010); and Francis Roy Thompson: Painter of Grace & Rebellion (2014).
+Adam Dutkiewicz was born in Adelaide in 1956.
+In 1997 he was awarded a scholarship by the University of South Australia to undertake a doctoral degree at the SA School of Art.
+From June 1992 until November 2005 he worked as art critic for The Advertiser newspaper and also worked as a freelance critic for Business Review Weekly and Art Monthly Australia online and The Independent Weekly.
+He is co-author of Alexander Sadlo: Experimental Journey (2007), Malcolm Carbins: Silent Depths (2010), and Abstract Photography: Re-evaluating Visual Poetics (2016); and author of Mervyn Smith: Watercolours (2004); A Matter of Mind: an Introduction to the Art of Wladyslaw Dutkiewicz (2006); Brian Claridge: Architect of Light & Space (2010); Ludwik Dutkiewicz: Adventures in Art (2009), and Lidia Groblicka: Suburban Iconographer (2010); and Francis Roy Thompson: Painter of Grace & Rebellion (2014).
 He recently edited two large volumes of A Visual History: The Royal SA Society of Arts 1856-2016 (2016-17).